nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-customization-tutorial.md

 ## Contributing Dynamic Layouts{{> anchor 'contributing_dynamic_layouts'}}

 One of the most common cases of customization of the Web UI is to contribute new or modify already existing dynamic layouts.
 For example, one might want to change the layout to create a user or add layouts for a new document type.
-In this section we're going to change the view layout for the `File` document type, so that it displays the file's blob mime type.
+In this section we are going to change the view layout for the `File` document type, so that it displays the file's blob mime type.

 To override or contribute new layouts for a document type, we must add a file with the name of the layout that needs to be created or overridden to the `document/{type}` folder.
 In this case, we need to create the folder `resources/web/nuxeo.war/ui/document/file` and take the original [nuxeo-file-view-layout.html](https://github.com/nuxeo/nuxeo-web-ui/blob/10.10/elements/document/file/nuxeo-file-view-layout.html) and add a new `div` element to hold some file details, specifically the blob's mime type, which is the piece of information we wanted to add: